 \subsubsection{Interview process}

-Following these insights from our analysis of the initial sample, we constructed an interview guide, which comprised questions about collaboration practices, on-ramps, and challenges throughout the open LLM lifecycle (RQ1); motivations (RQ2); and how open LLM collaborations are coordinated and governed (RQ3).
-Subsequently, we recruited interviewees from the target open LLM projects through email outreach and through personal networks.
+Based on these insights from our analysis of the initial sample, we constructed an interview guide comprising questions about collaboration practices, on-ramps, and challenges throughout the open LLM lifecycle (RQ1); motivations (RQ2); and how open LLM collaborations are coordinated and governed (RQ3).
+Subsequently, we recruited interviewees for the target open LLM projects via email outreach and personal networks.
 Interviewees were asked to confirm their informed consent before participating in the interview.
 The interviews were primarily conducted online with one or two of the authors present, who took turns in asking questions and taking notes.
 A select number of interviews (I2, I5, I9) were conducted in person, following a similar format.
-The interviews were semi-structured, combining questions from the interview guide and spontaneous questions, and typically lasted between 30 to 60 minutes.
-The interviews were recorded for transcription purposes, and the recordings were transcribed using offline transcription software and managed following a data management plan.
+The interviews were semi-structured, combining questions from the interview guide and spontaneous queries, and typically lasted 30-60 minutes.
+The interviews were recorded for transcription, and the recordings were transcribed using offline transcription software and managed in accordance with a data management plan.